cortex-js/cortexjs.io/docs/compute-engine/84-reference-control-structures.md

 </ReadMore>

 <ReadMore path="/compute-engine/reference/collections/" >
-Read more about operations on collection such as `Map` and `Fold` which are functional programming constructs that can be used to replace loops.
+Read more about operations on collection such as `Map` and `Reduce` which are functional programming constructs that can be used to replace loops.
 </ReadMore>